Olical/tm-challenge/README.md

  * List of items
   * Each item has a room, weight, description and if it's fragile or not
   * Show items broken down by room
-  * Allow add, edit and remove of items
+  * Allow add, update and remove of items
  * Manifest view
   * Sections
    1. Two heaviest per room